 • Have I prioritized patients/clients according to their individual risk?

 • Can I meet some of the patient’s/client’s needs using alternative means for service, such as virtual or phone check-in, as a way of bridging service?

-• Can I work with my other health system partners and referral sources to identify clients with urgent needs?
+• Can I work with my other health system partners and referral sources to identify patients/clients with urgent needs?

 • Does my organization have pandemic tools and resources to help me make decisions about service priorities?

-• What is the impact on my patient/client if I were asked to work elsewhere in the healthcare system to respond this pandemic?
+• What would be the impact on my patient/client if I were asked to work elsewhere in the healthcare system to respond this pandemic?